SchloesserJonas/SchloesserJonas/README.md

 - **📊 Databases**: MySQL, PostgreSQL
 - **Other:** Docker and Docker Compose

-### ⌨️ Projects in development:
-- [vue-notifications](https://github.com/SchloesserJonas/vue-notifications) - A customizable vue.js library to show Pop-Up notificatons on your webpage

-### 💻 Projects in production:
-- [darkmode.js](https://github.com/SchloesserJonas/darkmode.js) - A lightweight js library to implement a darkmode at your website
-- [theme.js](https://github.com/SchloesserJonas/theme.js) - V2 of darkmode.js but with support for more than 2 themes
-- [vue-insta-stories-webpage-integration](https://github.com/SchloesserJonas/vue-insta-stories-webpage-integration) - An npm package for vue.js to create a slideshow in the look of an instagram story
-- [unify.css](https://github.com/SchloesserJonas/unify.css)  - A mixture of reset.css and normalize.css to optimize your coding workflow.
-- [availability checker](https://github.com/SchloesserJonas/availability-checker) - A small script to monitor the availability of web services using Pushover API
-- [python-logger-utility](https://github.com/SchloesserJonas/python-logger-utility) - A predefined logger that uses python logging to generate colorcoded logs

 ### 📚 Learning/ Wanna learn...
 - C#, Rust
 - MongoDB & redis